 Very early in the Egyptian myth, she was the mother of Horus; her name, Hathor means the “house of Horus”, which provides us a clue of her link with Horus.
 The queen of Egypt identified very closely with Hathor, as the queen was the mother to the mighty pharaoh, who is also the living Horus.
 Legend also provides us an invaluable clue about the immortal power of Hathor; as soon as a child took his birth, seven important Hathors used to come near the bedside to foretell the future and the hour of death of the just born child.
 Hathors were so considerate that they always used to exchange the ill-fated child with a more fortunate child that lived longer and happier.
 The group of sisters, as Egyptians knew Hathors, always played tambourines and wore disks and horns of Hathor.

-However, The Story of Re tells us that she was the child created by her father Re, as Sekhmet, who was the destroyer of men disobedient to the father.
-After distressed by seeing the killings, he wanted to stop her killing too many men, but she went on with her habit of killing with out any mercy.
+However, The Story of Re tells us that she was the child created by her father Re as Sekhmet, who was the destroyer of men disobedient to the father.
+After being distressed by seeing the killings, he wanted to stop her from killing too many men, but she went on with her habit of killing without any mercy.
 As a final effort, Re disguised beer in the form of blood and offered his daughter the pitcher containing beer.
-As soon as Hathor drank the pitcher full of beer, she became intoxicated and forgot to kill men; later, Hathor became the great god of love and affection.
+As soon as Hathor drank the pitcher full of beer, she became intoxicated and forgot to kill men; later, Hathor became the great goddess of love and affection.
 She was active in the parts of Dendera, where she was the goddess of rebirth and fertility, while in the great city of Thebes she was the goddess of death!